Labor Day Trivia Quiz Questions And Answers

 Secretary of the CLU Matthew Maguire is credited for first proposing what?

 A: That a national Labor Day holiday subsequently be held on the first Monday of each September.

 P. J. McGuire, Vice President of the American Federation of Labor, is frequently credited as the what?

 An alternative thesis is maintained that the idea of Labor Day was the brainchild of whom?

-A: Peter J. McGuire, a vice president of the American Federation of Labor, who put forward the initial proposal in the spring of 1882.
+A: Peter J. McGuire, a vice president of the American Federation of Labor, who put forward the initial proposal in the

 According to McGuire, on May 8, 1882, he made a proposition to the fledgling Central Labor Union in New York City that a day be set aside for what?

 A: A "general holiday for the laboring classes".

 According to McGuire he further recommended that the event should begin with what?